VirenMody/540-HW1-DevOpsSimulator/README.md

 * Update the following variables in the `customJenkinsJobXML()` fucntion in the source code

+     *  Please make sure the underlying variables are modified.
      * `UNDERSTAND_PATH`: to the PATH as on your machine, example : /home/dhananjay/Downloads/scitools/bin/linux64
      * `CLONED_REPOS_PATH`: to the path where you will be storing the downloaded repos on your local machine, Example: /home/dhananjay/ClonedRepos/